 “If a nation loses its storytellers, it loses its childhood.”...

-He first came to China to volunteer in a rural school before studying Mandarin at Qingdao’s Ocean University.
+As a teenager, Tom moved to China to volunteer in a rural school before studying Mandarin at Qingdao’s Ocean University.
 He travelled extensively around China and Asia and graduated from London’s School of Oriental and African Studies in Chinese and Social Anthropology.

 After working in TV and newspapers in London, he returned to Beijing to launch the entertainment magazine Time Out.
-During his five years at the helm of the magazine, he enjoyed chili-eating competitions with film stars, partying until dawn with Beijing’s punks, sipping champagne with the fashionistas and discussing social politics over tea with the city’s literary elite.
-The award-winning magazine changed the landscape of entertainment magazines in China and launched the careers of many well-known writers.
+During his five years at the helm of the magazine, he enjoyed chilli-eating competitions with film stars, partying until dawn with Beijing’s punks, sipping champagne with the fashionistas and discussing social politics over tea with the city’s literary elite.
+The award-winning publication changed the landscape of entertainment magazines in China and launched the careers of many well-known writers.

 He has consulted for major agencies including Saatchi and Saatchi, Ogilvy, Y&R and Ketchum on youth and retail branding and regularly comments on youth culture and contemporary society for news and media networks including the BBC, CRI and National Geographic.
 He writes regularly for publications including, the Guardian, The Times, Wallpaper*, GQ and many, many others.
 He also writes and produces films for Vogue China.